The Big Toe: Key to Proper Movement & Athleticism

-When we leave our toes in hard and/or narrow shoes for too long, they get stiff and start to lose their function unlike our fingers which are free to move as they were made to.
-Because of this, we need to give them a little help from time to time as they do serve a few, very important functions for us.
-Improving your toe function – and especially the big toe function – will help improve your movement patterns, athleticism and pain.
+When you leave your toes in hard and/or narrow shoes for too long, they get stiff and start to lose their function, unlike your fingers which are free to move as they were made to.
+Because of this, you need to give them a little help from time to time as they do serve a few, very important functions.
+Improving your toe function – and especially the big toe function – will help improve your movement patterns, athleticism, and pain.

 Primary Functions of the Big Toe

 This is crucial for athletes and older adults alike.
 All athletes need good balance to be their best.
 Soccer players require a solid plant foot.
 MMA fighters rely on balance for both offensive and defensive maneuvers.
 Obviously gymnasts would be affected by this and also CrossFitters who do gymnastics as a part of their training…For older adults, an immobile big toe can lead to a lack of balance during everyday movement and greater potential of falling, which as we know, can often be the cause of deteriorating health and quality of life for a person.

 The Big Toe Controls Pronation of the Foot During Walking & Running

 Lack of pronation (that internal roll), or even overpronation, depending on how the big toe is stuck, can increase your chance of injuries like ACL ruptures because unnatural torque is created up the chain in the knee.
 Besides the increased risk of injury, if your big toe isn’t properly mobile and functioning, then your form is probably off as well, so you’re not running as efficiently as you possibly could.
 Now consider other movements that require control of pronation like squatting, bounding and even push press and the damage you could do with a stiff big toe.

 The Big Toe Acts as a Shock Absorber when Running